Summer School in Logic and Formal Epistemology

 - forge lasting links between the various disciplines.

-The summer school will be held from Monday, June 6 to Friday, June 24, 2016.
+The summer school is usually held the first half of June.
 There will be morning and afternoon lectures and daily problem sessions, as well as planned outings and social events.

 The summer school is free.
 That is, we will provide: